rapPayne/online_store_server/README.md

-# RESTful Node.js/Express API Server
+# Online store server
+Vibe-coded for ADP.

 A complete RESTful API server built with Node.js and Express, featuring authentication, role-based access control, and a flat file JSON database.